jpswade/jpswade.github.io/_posts/2011-03-24-get-linked-from-dmoz-instantly.md

 This is not the first time that Dmoz has been subject to such a flaw, as in 2007 they were subject to a similar [XSS vulnerability in their blog search](http://sla.ckers.org/forum/read.php?3,16280,16287).

 There are many well established ways Dmoz could fix this (aside from fixing their site code) on the server but they have chosen not to.
-I&#8217;m not sure why.
+I'm not sure why.

 Is there any SEO value in these type of links?
-It&#8217;s uncertain.
+It's uncertain.

 Is there a security risk?
 Yes, definitely.